 You spent a hard day loading bodies and you got one more than you bargained for.
 It’s Miller time.

 Miller Brewing Company has produced several varieties of beer since 1855.
 Beginning in the 1970s, Miller’s began marketing to “the working man,” essentially saying, after a hard day’s work, you’ve earned a break, so “it’s Miller time.”

 A typical line spoken by super-sleuth Sherlock Holmes, in any of many, many stories about the fictional private detective written by Sir Arthur Conan Doyle, which continue to be adapted and re-imagined for the big and small screen to this day.

 Now we can go work on those O-rings.

 O-rings are small, circular gaskets used as seals.
 In 1986, the space shuttle Challenger exploded shortly after liftoff, killing all seven crew members aboard.
 The cause was ultimately determined to be a failure in an O-ring in one of the rocket boosters, which had been weakened by the cold weather.

 Got to think.
-Got to think.
+Must think.
 Must find hand.
 Must comb hair.
 Must get Vitalis, rub into scalp.
-Prevent flaking.
+Get rid of flaking.